alpiepho/slide_puzzle/README.md

 - added settings (gear) button
 - added settings dialog with instant changes to settings
 - added support for 3x3 and 5x5 puzzles
-- added support for (user learn) same shuffle with same init state and same seeds used for subsequent shuffle
+- added support for same shuffle with same init state and same seeds used for subsequent shuffle
+- added persistence of settings
+- added persistence of theme